2026 Competitions

 Description:

-• This partnered contest is geared to feature today’s Balboa dancers dancing Pure Balboa / closed-position Balboa.
+• This partnered contest is geared toward featuring today’s Balboa dancers dancing Pure Balboa, also known as closed-position Balboa.

 • The judges will be asked to evaluate competitors based on their personal judging criteria and preferences.